 When asked why you want the job, you tell the truth—the whole truth.
 Maybe you gush about how this is your dream company.
 Maybe you get real about how you would take just about anything to leave your current job and hey, you’re perfectly suited for this role.

-Honestly is the best policy—right?
+Honesty is the best policy—right?

 Wrong.
 If you make it seem like hiring you is a big favor, the interviewer is likely to pass over you for someone who frames it as something that would benefit them and the company.